-UPDATE 2: Getting Rid of Our Stuff3
+UPDATE 2: Getting Rid of Our Stuff

 Disclosure: We may receive a commission for links on our blog.
 You don’t have to use our links, but we’re very appreciative when you do.
 Thanks again for your support, we hope you find our posts and information helpful!

-After hearing all of the stories of people starting off their adventures with large, heavy and full backpacks, only to quickly realize they needed to get rid of stuff to free up space and weight, we were sure this wouldn't be us....
+After hearing all of the stories of people starting off their adventures with large, heavy and full travel backpacks, only to quickly realize they needed to get rid of stuff to free up space and weight, we were sure this wouldn't be us...

 This Is Us

-Now that we’re here in Europe, we realize, rather than staying largely in hostels, we’ll be doing more house sits.
+Now that we’re in Europe, we realize that rather than staying largely in hostels, we’ll be doing more house sits.
 This changes what we need to travel around with.
 Because of this change, along with a few more lessons learned (that you can only really learn in practice), we're slimming down just a bit.

 A Pare Down in Ireland